roymacdonald/ofBook/chapters/events/chapter.md

 ## Custom Events

-As we have already seen how to use openFrameworks core events it is time to see how to use custom events.
+As we have already seen how to use openFrameworks core ofEvents it is time to see how to use custom ofEvents.
 Let's expand/modify a litle bit the previous example so `ofApp` reacts when the `SimpleEventsListener` object sends when the mouse is over its rectangle.